Leody Taveras Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners' 3.76 team ERA ranks second among all MLB pitching staffs.
+- The Mariners' 3.78 team ERA ranks third across all MLB pitching staffs.

-- Mariners pitchers combine to allow the 10th-fewest home runs in baseball (184 total, 1.2 per game).
+- Mariners pitchers combine to give up the ninth-fewest home runs in baseball (184 total, 1.1 per game).

-- His most recent appearance was on Tuesday against the Houston Astros, when the righty tossed six innings, surrendering five earned runs while giving up eight hits.
+- The righty's most recent time out was on Wednesday against the Houston Astros, when he threw six scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.